keamncube/keamncube.github.io/Projects.md

   <!-- replace with the date of publication -->
   <p>Publish Date</p>
   <!-- replace with your text -->
-  <p align="justify"> This study estimates and contrasts the impact of macroprudential and financial inclusion policies.
+  <p align="justify"> This paper estimates and contrasts the impact of macroprudential and financial inclusion policies.
 The results suggest that macroprudential policy is working as intended as it is associated with increases in interest rates on unsecured lending rates, decreases in short-term secured and mortgage lending rates.  </p>

   </div>